Failures To Diagnose Lawyers Fighting Against Negligence Resulting In Severe Illness Or Injury

 Are you coping with a life-threatening illness or other serious health condition that a doctor should have diagnosed far sooner than he or she did?
 Did that misdiagnosis or diagnostic failure allow cancer, stroke or some other major issue to progress without treatment?
 Would timely, proper treatment have saved you significant pain and suffering – or even saved the life of your family member?

-At Meagher & Meagher in White Plains, New York, we take decisive legal action for victims of medical malpractice in an era when many other lawyers avoid this complex area of law.
+At Meagher & Meagher, P.C. in White Plains, New York, we take decisive legal action for victims of medical malpractice in an era when many other lawyers avoid this complex area of law.
 In fact, our principal trial lawyer Christopher B. Meagher has obtained numerous substantial verdicts and settlements for our clients at trial and on appeal.
 To cite just one groundbreaking verdict, we represented a client awarded $47.95 million against multiple defendants found responsible for the failure to diagnose a spinal tumor.

 We Will Rigorously Assess What Happened And Your Legal Options After A Medical Mistake

 Establishing that a diagnostic failure was due to negligence requires rigorous investigation and analysis of all relevant circumstances.
 Further, we must establish that a successful diagnosis and timely treatment would have likely produced a more positive outcome.
 Over the course of three-plus decades, we have built a network of physicians and other expert resources instrumental for meeting these legal criteria.
+Our medical malpractice attorneys understand what’s at stake.

 Act Now Before The Statute Of Limitations Expires